 Carl Jung was an early 20th-century psychologist and psychotherapist, highly influenced by Sigmund Freud.
 While controversy surrounds his theories today, one idea of his has stuck around that most people regard as true: we all break bad every once in a while.

 Jung explained this phenomenon with a concept called the “Shadow.”
-The Shadow is the part of a person’s psyche they refuse to acknowledge.
+The Shadow is the dark part of a person’s psyche they refuse to acknowledge.
 It’s the part of you that wishes you could beat up your boss and then steal his wallet.
 It’s the part of you that wishes you could rob a bank in a clown mask, or hurl down a public street in a semi firing off rocket launchers.

 It’s the part of you that wants to abandon rules, like the Joker did.